pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2013-01-08-shipping-overview.markdown

 <li><strong>custom</strong>
 	<br>
-Sellers can include a table of up to 10 shipping costs for an item.<br> Each shipping cost has a label that indicates what type of shipping is. e.g.: “Air 2 days - 20 BRL”, “To Buenos Aires - 50 ARS”.<br>
+Sellers can include a table of up to 10 shipping costs on an item.<br> Each shipping cost has a label that describes the shipping option. e.g.: **"2 days by Air" - 40 BRL**, **"To Buenos Aires" - 50 ARS**.<br>
-Details:
- * Sellers can specify their own costs
- * There is no tracking and there is no enforcement to the buyer to pay for a specific fair according to his shipping address.</li>
+There is no tracking and there is no enforcement for the buyer to pay for the cost associated to his address<br>

 <li><strong>me1 and me shipping modes</strong> (MercadoEnvios)
 	<br>